wp-plugins/threewp-broadcast/readme.txt

 Xcache v3, which does support namespaces, has not yet been tested.
 Anyone with Xcache v3 experience is welcome to contact me with info.

 == Changelog ==

+= 22 20150721 =
+* New: post delete, trash and restore hooks are now always monitored, instead of just during the display of the posts table.
+This should allow other plugins to modify posts (perhaps expiring posts?) without unsynchronizing the link info.
+* UI: Admin settings are now the Broadcast menu item itself.
+* UI: Settings are now displayed in different tabs.
+Custom post settings are now part of normal settings.
+* UI: Broadcast menu item is not shown at all to users who may not use broadcast.
+* UI: Link checkbox is now always checked per default.
+If checked, it only has an effect if blogs are selected, else it just remains checked without interfering with anything.
+* Code: Merge magnific popup js and css into main files.
+* Code: Popup uses jQuery objects for the title and the content ($popup.$title and $popup.$content). set_html is renamed to set_content.
+You can now append jQuery objects directly to the content.
+Premium pack javascript updated to use same.
+* Code: broadcasting_data->add_attachment() method added to conveniently add attachments.
+* New Plugin Pack Plugin: New Blog Broadcast - Automatically broadcast posts when creating a new blog.
+* New Plugin Pack Plugin: TablePress - Adds support for broadcasting TablePress shortcodes.

 = 21 20150705 =
 * New: Broadcast now hooks into the network admin menu.